wehlutyk/thesis/content/1-introduction-2-review.md

 -->

+\add{According to Sperber (1996 : 31), there's also the diffusionist program, which is a precursor to his approach}

 Authors from Anthropology and Sociology have produced countless other insights about these problems;
 the miniature sample I exposed here represents the works which have most influenced the initial questions of this thesis.
 Common behind the works of Mauss, Bourdieu, Giddens, and authors contemporary to each of them, lies a certain interest in eliminating biology-culture, nature-nurture, or substance-form dualisms which we routinely rely on in our conception of life.